top of page

 • How can slowing down bring greater clarity to my inner vision?

-• What dreams do I carry for the world?
+• What visions do I carry for the world?

-• How can I nurture those dreams over the next month?
+• How can I take one small step toward enacting these visions over the next month?

-• What practices might support me to sharpen my inner vision?
+• What practice(s) will support me to nurture my commitment?

 Finish the following sentences: